texta-tk/texta-tk.github.io/sphinx/source/workflow.rst

 -----------------------------------------

 The users can select dataset and language model they are working with on the upper Administration panel.
-In order to switch the data or the model you are working with, just choose the preferred item from the drop-down menu on the upper panel.
+In order to switch the data or the model we are working with, we can just choose the preferred item from the drop-down menu on the upper panel.
 If the change was successfull, we'll get a confirmation.

 .. figure:: images/02_updated.png